Broker Check

 Step 4: Make A Plan to Pay Off Your Debt

-Debt can be a significant roadblock on your journey to financial independence.
+Debt can be a significant roadblock as you strive to become financially independent.
 Prioritize paying off high-interest debts, such as credit card balances and personal loans.
 As you eliminate debt, you'll free up more of your income for savings and investments.

 Step 5: Invest Wisely

-Investing is a critical aspect of building the wealth you need for financial independence.
+Investing is a critical aspect of building the wealth you need to become financially independent.
 While your investment needs will be unique, there are a few investment strategies that apply to most people, like diversifying your portfolio.

 Consider consulting a financial professional to ensure your investments align with your goals and risk tolerance.